Controls Pitch Map Making a MIDI File DNA Files Included Files

 What does Bio2MIDI do?

-Bio2Midi is a utility program that converts the text of a DNA or protein sequence to a MIDI file, which you may immediately audition, or you may import into any MIDI sequencer for further compositional processing.
+Bio2Midi is a utility program that converts the text of a DNA or protein sequence to a MIDI file, which you can immediately audition, or import into any MIDI sequencer for further compositional processing.

 You can choose to listen to the sequences as 4-note DNA bases, or as 20-note protein amino acids, or both at once.
 You can select specific data sections to be translated, called exons and introns, and you can mark areas of interest to be played in a different instrument.